eduardoshanahan/devcontainers-deploy-docker/documentation/TROUBLESHOOTING.md

 ansible all -m shell -a "sudo ufw allow from YOUR_IP"

 # Restart fail2ban
-ansible all -m shell -a "sudo systemctl restart fail2ban"
+ansible all -m shell -a "sudo systemctl Restart fail2ban"

 # Adjust fail2ban configuration
 ansible all -m shell -a "sudo nano /etc/fail2ban/jail.local"